colin-mccarthy/tanzu_build/exercises/01_docker_push.md

-In Harbor create a project named test
+## In Harbor create a project named test

+Go to Projects and click the + New Project button.

+Set Project Name to `test`.

+Set Access Level to Public (unless you intend to make it private and require login).

+Leave Storage Quota at the default -1 GB.

-Login to your local Harbor with Docker
+## Login to your local Harbor with Docker
 ```
 docker login core.harbor.domain
 ```